 An event website has the power to inform, educate, and compel your visitors to action all within a few moments.
 Websites that are well thought-out become a frequent resource and community hub for event regulars and those seeking to make an informed next-step.
-With so many platforms offering landing pages, single, or multi-page websites, it’s easier than ever to set up a website that can not only showcase the value of your event but promote lasting awareness of your brand, too.
+With so many platforms offering landing pages, single, or multi-page websites, it’s easier than ever to set up a website that can not only advertise your event but promote lasting awareness of your brand, too.
 Read on for four ways a website can boost your event registration!

 Educate and Inform Your Audience

 Every event should have a home base.
-While we are huge advocates for social media as a way to promote your event, a website is a space your event can call its own.
+While we are huge advocates for social media as a way to advertise your event, a website is a space your event can call its own.
 Here, you can inform your registrants of important event details like date and location, sponsorship opportunities, your brand’s mission, and more.
 With a website, you can customize your presentation so that it aligns with your brand and provides the necessary information – plus any extras.
 For some events, a one-page site is ideal, for other events with more history and a larger following, a multi-page site with FAQs, a photo gallery, and community boards might be worthwhile.
 The main goal is to educate and inform your audience – and compel them to register!

 Offer A Clear and Direct Call to Action